AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_contact.md

 ## Removing a user from the block list

-This method removes the specified user from the block list.
-After removing a user from the block list, that user resumes their previous relationship with the local user, as a contact or a regular chat user, and can send and receive messages with the local user.
+Removes the specified user from the block list.
+After removing a user from the block list, that user resumes their previous relationship with the current user, as:
+- a contact who can send and receive messages with the current user, or
+- a stranger who has not been added as contact.

 For each App Key, the call frequency limit of this method is 50 per second.